Are Your Employees Listening? 5 Strategies to Improve Your Internal Communications

 - Two-way communication: In an emergency, you need information from frontline workers as much as they need to hear from corporate.
 Find a solution that includes two-way communication so employees can respond to messages, let you know their status, and request help if needed.

 - Multiple channels: Not everyone prefers email, and we all know what a pain voicemail can be.
-Find a solution that enables multichannel communication, including text, email, voice, app push notifications, social media posts, and custom-channel functionality.
+Find a solution that enables multichannel communication, including text, email, voice, app push notifications, WhatsApp, and custom-channel functionality.

 - Communication templates: Emergencies tend to be unpredictable, but it’s wise to assess your current risks and make plans on how you would respond.
 That plan starts with message templates.
 Having these templates saves you precious time and bandwidth which you can allocate to more pressing needs.